 If you need to be reached by a family member for an emergency after 7 or 8 pm or on Saturdays, you can be contacted through the Campus Police by calling the Police Dispatcher at 415-485-9696.

-For other procedures such as evacuation or when there is a power outage, refer to the yellow handbook posted inside most classrooms.
+For other procedures such as evacuation or when there is a power outage, refer to the red and white handbook posted inside most classrooms.
 You can also refer to the following information in case of other disaster:

 Tutoring and Learning CenterThe Tutoring and Learning Center at College of Marin offers free peer-tutoring for currently enrolled students in a variety of subjects including biology, business, chemistry, foreign languages, medical assisting, math and more!
 All tutors are faculty recommended and have completed a course in tutor training.